 2. Please open up our parks on Mondays

 Since 2010 when the city was faced with a $4.7 million budget gap, it was decided that one of the things they would do was close our parks on Mondays.
 They were never reopened.
 No other city has closed its parks on Mondays, which is an absolute embarrassment for them not to open them up.

 I’m even more disappointed in our Mayor and commissioners, who haven’t had enough fight in them to demand that they open back up 100 percent.
 At a city commission meeting, the mayor even stated that our parks need a “rest” on Mondays.
 I’ve never heard of other parks in Broward County needing a rest on Mondays.

 3. Speaking of parks, can you spare a few more?

 Coral Springs boasts that there is a park within half a mile from every home.
 The closest park to my neighborhood of 893 homes is 4.3 miles.
 We could sure use a park out here.

 Years ago, Tamarac was a retirement mecca.
 Not anymore.
-The city is trying to attract more and more younger families, but small parks with playgrounds are not close to where many families live.
-I understand money is tight, however we do own one parcel of land that can be converted right now that is next to the Broward Teacher’s Union on 61st Street and University that sits empty.
-This could be developed into a small park at least for the residents in Mainlands 9 and 10.
+The city is trying to attract more and more younger families, but small parks with playgrounds are not close to many families.
+I understand money is tight; however, we own one parcel of land that can be converted next to the Broward Teacher’s Union on 61st Street and University that sits empty.
+This could be developed into a small park, at least for Mainlands 9 and 10.